 5. Instructor Continuity.
-There are no continuity requirements unless specified by the operations department for SMS students.
+There are no continuity requirements unless specified by the Operations department for SMS students.

-6. Break in Training Warmup Events (SXX86).
+6. Break in Training Warmup Events (SXX86)

+a.
 Nonsyllabus warmup events compensate for breaks in training.
-Eligibility is based on the number of days since the last flight in the same stage.
-All warmups shall be dual and coded as an SXX86 (e.g., I4186).
+Eligibility is based on the number of days since the last flight or simulator in the same stage.
+All warmups shall be dual (flight) or instructional (simulator) and coded as an SXX86 (e.g., I4486).
 Warmup grades do not satisfy block or MIF requirements and shall not be included in the cumulative totals.

-a.
+b.
 Warmups Between Stages.
-Warmup events shall not be given prior to the first flight in a stage unless 30 days have elapsed since any syllabus flight event.
+Warmup events shall not be given prior to the first event in stage unless more than 30 days have elapsed since any syllabus event has been conducted (refer to CNATRAINST 1500.4H for warmup event guidelines).